cycloss/recipes/sunday.md

 - 2 garlic cloves, minced
 - 1 cabbage, cut in half, then down the middle, and across in 1cm strips
 - 150ml boiling water
+- 1 tbsp soy sauce

 Fry the bacon and cook on medium-high until browned.
 Add the onion, garlic, and butter, cooking for a further 2-3 mins until the onion softens.

-Stir in the cabbage and boiling water to deglaze the bacon fond.
+Stir in the cabbage, boiling water, and soy sauce to deglaze the bacon fond.
 Cook for 2 mins over a medium heat until wilted, then cover, turn the heat to low and cook for another 5 mins.

 Uncover and stir well; the cabbage should have a little colour.
 If not, increase the heat and cook for a few moments more.
 Season to taste.